shty32/shty32.github.io/index.md

 **My News:**

++ NEW (10/2020): My team won the championship in the First Netease Technical Marathon (20,000 CNY).
+Cheers!

-+ NEW (10/2020): Our team won the "Best Technology Innovation Award" for "Game Character Auto-Creation" in the 2020 NetEase Technology Awards Ceremony.
++ NEW (10/2020): My team won the "Best Technology Innovation Award" for "Game Character Auto-Creation" in the 2020 NetEase Technology Awards Ceremony (50,000 CNY).
 I'm glad to be the core member of this project and thanks a lot for the team's support!

 + NEW (09/2020): Our neural rendering paper was accepted by TPAMI.
 This is the first work on the topic of game character auto-creation.
 Excellent cooperation with [Dr. Zhengxia Zou](http://www-personal.umich.edu/~zzhengxi/#Honors).